-I ran the following split test on lead gen pages for a Jewish dating site I’m working on, MatchedByFriends.com .
+I ran the following split test on lead gen pages for a Jewish dating site, MatchedByFriends.com .

 I’d like to share not just what I did on the landing pages, but context on traffic.
-So often, traffic quality and nature is not discussed, clouding the reader’s understanding of the a/b test with a fair measure of fog.
+So often, traffic quality and nature is not discussed in case studies, which clouds the reader’s understanding of the a/b test.

 Anyways, with my initial control landing page, I sought to use an image of a happy couple to convey the benefit of what I was offering.
 Benefits, not features right?

 The next page took the hypothesis that moving the CTA further up (on my laptop screen it was below the fold) would help:

 Finally, I took Steve Krug’s advice and just made things super concise:

 Landing page 3 won.
 It converted around 9.3% vs ~3% for the others.

 In the past, I did extensive testing on very similar landing pages (here’s a no longer functional example) for my advanced SEO book.
 Those pages traded free chapter downloads for a name and email.
 I got the conversion rate on those up to 30% with cold traffic, and 50% on warm traffic from my blog.
 So the “cut the copy and get to the point” hypothesis of lead generation – aka “title, benefit bullets and a cta” template shared by Tim Ash of SiteTuners at Affiliate Summit – has proven itself to me over and over.